OpenMined/PySyft/docs/source/guides/data-scientist/01-search-for-datasets.rst

    In:

-    try:
+   # Modify the port, email, and password accordingly!
+We are using the ones that will be generated for those who followed the Data-Owner tutorials and are now here.
    domain_client = sy.login(
+      url="localhost",
       port=8081,
       email="jane@email.com",
       password="supersecurepassword"
    )
-    except Exception as e:
-        print("Unable to login.
-Please check your crendentials and the domain with your domain owner")

    Out:
     Connecting to <IP-Address>... done!
 Logging into <domain-name>... done!